 - Search terms, negatives, and wasted spend.

-- Ad copy, extensions, and relevance.
+- Ad copy, assets, and relevance.

 - Landing page alignment and conversion tracking.